 I learned how to change the way I thought about my business, and change the way I ran it.

 Turning obstacles into strategies, I focused on increasing the value of my business.
 Along the way, I fell back in love with it – and other people loved it too.
 In fact, people wanted to buy my company.
 Instead of feeling frustrated and exhausted, I felt energized and fulfilled.

 Now I help other business owners do the same thing.

-Then in 2018 I successfully sold the business and transitioned ownership to a new generation of leadership, ensuring that the process was smooth for both our staff and customers.
-This is a rare thing.
-The sale propelled the company forward with new energy and vigor, while at the same time securing my financial future.
+I had a successful exit, selling my business while ensuring the process was smooth for both our staff and customers.
+The sale propelled the company forward with new leadership and energy while securing my financial future.

 There’s never been a better time to turn your business into an asset.
 When you own a company that can run without you and that other people want to buy, that’s real freedom.
 Keep it or sell it—and win either way.